2017 O'Reilly Auto Parts 500: First stage

 Kevin Harvick led the field to the green flag at 1:49 p.m., but the race was slowed when the first caution flew on the third lap for debris on the frontstretch.

 The race restarted on the sixth lap.
 The second caution flew on lap 10 for a three-car wreck in Turn 2 involving Jeffrey Earnhardt, Gray Gaulding and Reed Sorenson.
 Austin Dillon, who took his car to the garage prior to the initial start for a broken track bar and upper control arm, returned to the race 12 laps down.
 He said after the race that when he "made a pace lap before the race I could feel something was broken.
 We had to go into the garage and make repairs before we could even start the race."

 On the lap 16 restart, Ryan Blaney edged out Harvick exiting Turn 2 to take the lead.
 The third caution, a scheduled competition caution, flew on lap 31.
-Kyle Larson was busted for driving through too many pit boxes and restarted the race from the tail end of the field.
+Kyle Larson was penalized for driving through too many pit boxes and restarted the race from the tail end of the field.
 A crew member of Chris Buescher's team, jackman Zack Young, was injured when Buescher's car was clipped by the 77 of Erik Jones, spinning him into his pit box.

 The race restarted on lap 37 and stayed green the remainder of the stage until Blaney won the first stage and the fourth caution flew on lap 85 for the stage conclusion.
 Martin Truex Jr. exited pit road with the race lead.